Multimodal Image Synthesis and Editing: The Generative AI Era: Open Challenges Discussion

 \subsection{Towards Faithful Evaluation Metrics}

-The evaluation of multimodal image synthesis and editing is still an open problem.
-Leveraging pre-trained models to conduct evaluations (\eg, FID) is constraint to the pre-trained datasets, which tends to pose discrepancy with the target datasets.
-User study recruits human subjects to assess the synthesized images directly, which is however often subjective.
-Designing accurate yet faithful evaluation metrics is thus very meaningful and critical to the development of multimodal image synthesis and editing.
+Accurate yet faithful evaluation is of great significance for the development of MISE and is still an open problem.
+Leveraging pre-trained models to conduct evaluations (\eg, FID) is constrained to the pre-trained datasets, which tends to pose discrepancy with the target datasets.
+User study recruits human subjects to assess the synthesized images directly, which is however often resource-intensive in terms of time and cost.

-Recently, to evaluate the cross-modal alignment in text-to-image synthesis, pre-trained CLIP has been used to measure the similarity between the texts and the corresponding generated images.
-Notably, current advance in multimodal learning \cite{summaira2021recent} enables a more accurate cross-modal coherence, which may contribute to the future development of faithful evaluation metrics.
+With the advance of multimodal pre-training, CLIP \cite{radford2021learning} is used to measure the similarity between the texts and generated images, which however does not correlate well with human preferences.
+To inherit the merits of powerful representation of pre-trained models and human preference of crowd-sourcing study, fine-tuning pre-trained CLIP with human preference datasets \cite{wu2023human,kirstain2023pick} will be a promising direction for the designing of MISE evaluation metrics.